sebastiw/esock/README.md

 %% create another sctp ep which listen and accept for up to 4 clients {ok, EP2} = sock:create_ep(30400, #{accept => {accept, 4}}).
 ```

+# Receive

+Each read payload from the socket will be message passed to the
+process that called create_ep, see type `received_msg()`.

 # SCTP